 Honored to come alongside partners in this healing road, Jacquelyn is dedicated to creating a safe, empathetic and supportive space where you can be heard, seen, and understood.
 Jacquelyn is an ally on this road to healing, empowering women to cultivate safety, exploring needs, establishing healthy boundaries, navigating loss, connecting her values and vision for the future with resilience and strength.

-Originally from Canada, Jacquelyn resides in Dallas, Texas with her dog Ice and has two fabulous young adult daughters.
+Originally from New Brunswick, Canada, Jacquelyn resides in Dallas, Texas with her dog Ice and two fabulous young adult daughters.
 Her sweet spot is by the water: lakes, rivers and the ocean, whether it be hiking, kayaking or reading by the water, drinking in the beautiful, fluid places.

-Jill Pool, ACC, APSATS-CPC, and ADOH-CPF, has a passion for helping hurting women because she’s been there herself.
+Jill Pool, (ACC, APSATS-CPC, trained Disclosure Guide Coach, trained Relate-Strong coach and A Doorway Of Hope-certified peer facilitator) has a passion for helping hurting women because she’s been there herself.
 For years, Jill sought to heal alone, but her true recovery journey began when she embraced vulnerability and sought help.

 Her story includes navigating betrayal through multiple pregnancies and while parenting a medically fragile child, grieving the loss of a child, and raising children into adulthood and marriage.

 Jill and her husband, Alonso, have been married for over 28 years and are the homeschooling parents of 12 children.
+Jill will soon be a grandma.
 Originally from Indiana, she and her family have lived in Tennessee for the last decade.
 She enjoys sunset walks along the river, family games, and digital design.

 Alison Ruhter, Certified Professional Coach, APSATS-CPC, passionate about serving others and supporting woman in their healing journey after the devastation of sexual betrayal.
 A partner herself, she has experienced betrayal trauma and has walked the rocky road of separation.
 With her personal and professional experience, she fully understands the deep pain and confusion that sexual betrayal brings.